wiiees/pyling23/exercises/21_iterators_and_generators.md

 **21.25.** Perhaps you know how to inspect memory usage with a tool in your operating system (e.g., 'system monitor' or 'resource monitor').
 But you can also do it within Python itself, e.g., in Section 14 we did `import sys` and used `sys.getsizeof` to obtain the memory size of a particular object.
 Use this to compare the size of `squares` in versions A and B in the above example.

 **21.26.** ⭐ We have seen before that we can read a file in different ways.
 Which of the following functions, for collecting all words containing the vowel group 'ea', is more space-efficient?
-(You can verify your understanding using `tracemalloc` if you want, if you happen to have a sufficiently large text file lying around.)
+(You can verify your understanding by applying `sys.getsizeof` to some of the objects.)
 ```python
 # Version A
 def find_ea_words_A(path):